civictechdc/guides/using-civic.json/specification.md

 5. `geography` - text indicating the city, state, county, or other geographic entity this project is relevant to.
 Any text is allowed.

         examples: "Washington, DC", "NYC", "Greater Baltimore"
-6. `politicalEntity` - a dictionary indicating any political entity to which the project is relevant.
+6. `politicalEntity` - an object indicating any political entity to which the project is relevant.
 The key is the entity's name, and the value is the entity's URL.

         example: {"DC Council": "http://www.dccouncil.washington.dc.us/"}
-7.  `governmentPartner` - a dictionary indicating any political entity with which the project is working.
+7.  `governmentPartner` - an object indicating any political entity with which the project is working.
 The key is the entity's name, and the value is the entity's URL.

         example: {"DC Council": "http://www.dccouncil.washington.dc.us/"}
-8.  `communityPartner` - a dictionary indicating the community organizations with which the project is working.
+8.  `communityPartner` - an object indicating the community organizations with which the project is working.
 The key is the org's name, and the value is the org's URL.

         example: {"Bread for the City": "http://www.breadforthecity.org/"}
 9. `type` - text describing the type of project.
 Any text is allowed, but a selection from the recommended values is advised: